 Freshdesk by Freshworks is a cloud-based help desk with a shared inbox for email and other channels.
 Through its Slack integration, teams can convert Slack messages into Freshdesk tickets, receive real-time notifications in Slack, and even add private notes or update ticket status from Slack.
 It effectively integrates Freshdesk's ticketing system with Slack for quicker collaboration.

-• Slack integration allows agents to receive alerts and handle tickets directly from Slack.
+- Slack integration lets agents receive alerts and handle tickets directly in Slack.

 Pros:

-• Easy setup with a user-friendly interface and a free tier for small teams.
+- Easy setup, user-friendly interface, and a free tier for small teams.

 4. Help Scout